 An Operating System acts as a communication bridge (interface) between the user and computer hardware.
-The purpose of an operating system is to provide a platform on which a user can execute programs in a convenient and efficient manner.
+The purpose of an operating system is to provide a platform on which a user can execute programs conveniently and efficiently.

-Example: Just like a boss gives orders to his employee, in a similar way we request or pass our orders to the Operating System.
-The main goal of the Operating System is to thus make the computer environment more convenient to use and the secondary goal is to use the resources in the most efficient manner.
+The main goal of the Operating System is to make the computer environment more convenient to use and the Secondary goal is to use the resources most efficiently.

 What is an Operating System?